ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/arrays-lists-lesson/README.md

 Arrays are very useful for creating collections of objects or primitives.
 Arrays can be built and accessed very quickly, and every element is indexed for your convenience, making them a great way to organize data.

-> Check: Have the students take 2 minutes to discuss at their tables any limitations or disadvantages of arrays.

 Arrays are great if you know exactly how much data you need to organize.
 In Java, the size of an array is fixed once it has been created.

-> Check: Show the code below to the students, and ask students to talk with the person next to them about what error it would cause (IndexOutOfBoundsException).

 ```java